⌘K

 Spend extra time on the augmented second between the sixth and seventh degrees - that interval is the scale’s emotional fingerprint.
 Drill it slowly, then in scale runs.

-C♯ Harmonic Minor appears throughout harmonic minor powers eastern european folk, flamenco, classical music and metal. the raised seventh creates a strong dominant pull and a dramatic, exotic atmosphere.
+C♯ Harmonic Minor appears throughout harmonic minor drives eastern european folk, flamenco, classical music and metal. that raised seventh creates a strong pull to the tonic and gives you a dramatic, exotic feel.
 Listening to music in this scale and transcribing short phrases is the fastest way to absorb its sound.

 Once you are comfortable with C♯ Harmonic Minor, explore related scales to expand your vocabulary.
 The scales below share notes, modes or tonal centres with C♯ Harmonic Minor and are a natural next step in your study.